Contents

 - By the height of Abbasid power in the 12th and 13th centuries, early banking and banking services began to develop in the Islamic world.

 - Modern banking began developing in Southern Europe in the Italian kingdoms during the 13th century.
-In Italy, banking started by providing loans to farmers and merchants to be paid back after selling their crops or products.
-Within a few hundred years, banks moved from just making loans to taking cash deposits and closing out transactions by transferring money between merchant accounts either at their bank or other banks.
+In Italy, banking started by providing loans to farmers and merchants that they paid back after selling their crops or products.
+Within a few hundred years, banks moved from just making loans to taking cash deposits and closing out transactions by transferring money between merchant accounts at their bank or other banks.

-- By the 15th and 16th centuries, banking services in Italy had become some of the most advanced anywhere in the world.
+- By the 15th and 16th centuries, as Europe commercialized banking services in Italy had become some of the most advanced worldwide.
 European global conquests that started in the late 15th century would not have been possible without the wealth created by Europe’s emerging banking systems.

-The lives of agriculture peasants and artisans changed as they modified their economic production to produce trade and export goods.
+The lives of agricultural peasants and artisans changed as they modified their economic production to produce trade and export goods.
 For example, in China's Yangzi River delta, many peasants switched from growing food crops to producing silk, paper, porcelain, and iron tools.
-In Persia and India, artisans expanded their production of cotton and silk textiles.
+In Persia and India, artisans expanded the production of cotton and silk textiles.

-Increased trade encouraged increasing economic specialization (expertise at producing a specific good) and decreased self-sufficiency as societies bought increasing amounts of goods from outside their borders.
+Increased trade encouraged increasing economic specialization (expertise in producing a specific good) and decreased self-sufficiency as societies bought increasing amounts of goods outside their borders.

 Urbanization increased as economies commercialized, and growing numbers of people lived in cities producing products, engaging in commerce, or providing services.

-New technologies such as gunpowder, paper, and the printing press changed civilizations as they diffused from the areas of their invention worldwide.
+New technologies like gunpowder, paper, and the printing press changed civilizations as they diffused from the areas of their invention worldwide.

 Crops and animals expanded into new locations.
 For example, camels, which are native to Central Asia, spread with traders to the desserts of the Middle East and North Africa.
 Grapes moved from the Mediterranean west to China.